VineethReddy1997/VineethReddy1997/README.md

 ---

 ## ⚡ Fun Fact
-> I can code for hours — but also love relaxing with a Telugu movie & filter coffee 😄
+> I can code for hours — but also love relaxing with a Hollywood movies & filter coffee 😄

 ---